GreyCollar/docs/docs/features/index.md

   />
 </p>

-GreyCollar is a comprehensive platform that offers a wide range of features to support human-AI collaboration, streamline workflows, and enhance productivity.
+GreyCollar is a supervised AI platform designed to enhance human-AI collaboration by providing an environment for AI colleagues to continuously learn from human supervisors.

 Explore the key features of GreyCollar below:

+- [Colleague (AI)](#colleague-ai): AI assistants that handle tasks based on assigned responsibilities and knowledge.
+- [Supervising (Human)](#supervising-human): Humans who guide AI with feedback, questions, or extra info.
+- [Knowledge](#knowledge): The info AI uses—documents, FAQs, or other sources.
+- [Responsibility and Task](#responsibility-and-task): Defines what tasks the AI performs and how.
+- [Team](#team): A group of AI colleagues for managing knowledge and leadership.
+- [Communication](#communication): How you interact with AI—via chat, email, Slack, WhatsApp, etc.
+- [Integration](#integration): Connects to third-party tools via Model Context Protocol (MCP).

 ## [Colleague (AI)](/docs/features/colleague)

 ![Colleague Page](https://cdn.nucleoid.com/greycollar/media/5afbf454-97dc-45a9-bc4d-14fb69d6b1f9.png)

 Colleagues are AI assistants that help you with your tasks based on responsibilities and knowledge.
 They are designed to: